jpetitcolas/jpetitcolas.github.com/_posts/2017-03-27-internationalizing-react-application-using-polyglot.md

 ---
 layout: post
 title: "Internationalizing a React Application using Polyglot"
 excerpt: "Following an Internationalization tutorial is generally quite straightforward.
 But what about implementing it on a real-world application?
-Here is a tested solution using context and provider."
+Here is a tested solution using Polyglot.
+We'll also learn how to use context by creating a custom Provider."
 tags:
     - React
     - I18n

-illustration: "/img/posts/flags.jpg"
+illustration: "/img/posts/polyglot/flags.jpg"
+illustration_thumbnail: "/img/posts/polyglot/flags-thumb.jpg"
 illustration_title: "Flags - FreeImages.com / Iva Villi"
 illustration_link: "http://fr.freeimages.com/photo/flags-1524304"
 ---